-Only the BA324E has a bargraph

-In addition to a five digit numerical display the BA324E has a 31 segment analogue bargraph which may be configured to start and finish anywhere within the indicator's numerical display range.
+Only BA327E & BA328E have a bargraph In addition to a five digit numerical display the two BA327E and BA328E indicators have a 31 segment analogue bargraph which may be configured to start and finish anywhere within the indicators numerical display range.

-To configure the bargraph select 'bAr' from the configuration menu and press P. The indicator will display 'tYPE', pressing P again will reveal the existing bargraph justification which can be changed to one of the following four or five options using the \triangle or ∇ button:
+To configure the bargraph select 'bAr' from the configuration menu and press P. The indicator will display 'tYPE', pressing P again will reveal the existing bargraph justification which can be changed to one of the following four or five options using the $\blacktriangle$ or $\blacktriangledown$ button:

-Bargraph justification starts from
+Bargraph starts from